-70 ETIL is indicated in dogs for restraint and minor procedures of short duration (30 min. avg.) requiring mild to moderate analgesia.
-Minor surgery is considered to be laceration repair, draining of abscesses, castrations and to moderate analgesia.
-(See Dogs under DOSAGE AND ADMINISTRATION)
+Zoletil for Injection is indicated in dogs for restraint and minor procedures of short duration (30 min. avg.) requiring mild to moderate analgesia.
+Minor surgery is considered to be laceration repair, draining of abscesses, castrations and other procedures requiring mild to moderate analgesia.
+(See Dogs under Dosage and Administration.)

-ZOLETIL administered intravenously is indicated in dogs for induction of anesthesia followed by maintenance with an inhalant anesthetic.
+Zoletil for Injection administered intravenously is indicated in dogs for induction of anesthesia followed by maintenance with an inhalant anesthetic.
 Cats

-ZOLETIL is indicated in cats for restraint or for anesthesia combined with muscle relaxation.
+Zoletil for Injection is indicated in cats for restraint or for anesthesia combined with muscle relaxation